Cimpress-MCP/Tiger-Types/README.md

 - bash: `powershell ./build.ps1`

 This repository is attempting to use the [GitFlow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) branching methodology.
 Results may be mixed, please be aware.

-### A Note on Code Contracts

-This codebase uses Microsoft’s [Code Contracts](https://github.com/Microsoft/CodeContracts) libraries to provide static analysis of pre- and post-conditions.
-If you also activate this feature, you will be told at compile-time if you could violate one of these constraints.
-If you do not activate this feature, then exceptions such as `ArgumentNullException` will be thrown at runtime in the usual fashion.

 ## Thank You